wbbreslin/HazardRateTest/README.md

 ## HazardRateTest
 An R package for a statistical test that compares the hazard rates of two samples.
-Define r<sub>X</sub> to be the hazard function for variable X and r<sub>Y</sub> the hazard function for variable Y. The null hypothesis is that there is no difference between the hazard rates.

-Null hypothesis: r<sub>X</sub> = r<sub>Y</sub>

-Rejecting the null hypothesis indicates a hazard rate ordering of X and Y, and consequently also stochastic ordering.

 ## To Install
 Installation requires the `devtools` package.